WPChill/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.1.0 =
+* Fixed admin notices
+* Added download link to admin 'file' column for copying and pasting
+* Farsi localisation
+* Wrapping content in a [download] shortcode will wrap it in a simple link.

 = 1.0.6 =
 * Hide taxonomies from nav menus